George Engelmann: Phylloxera

 In 1861, Engelmann had published a pioneering paper in the United States examining plant diseases.
 It focussed on the grape.
-He also established an herbarium for 10 species of grape he had discovered.
+He also established an herbarium for 10 species of grape (Vitis) he had discovered.
+Engelmann's comprehensive research on North American Vitis and his lengthy work with the wine industry were parts of his botanical career that dovetailed with his medical career (he prescribed wine as medicine) and had culturally significant implications.

-He then played an important, but little known role in rescuing the French wine industry.
+For example, Engelmann played an important, but little known role in rescuing the French wine industry.
 In the 1870s French vineyards came under attack by a small insect, Phylloxera vastatrix, an aphid-like pest which sucks sap from the roots of grape vines.
 Growers observed that certain imported American vines resisted this pest, and the French government dispatched a scientist to St. Louis to consult with the Missouri state entomologist and with Engelmann, who had studied American grapes since the 1850s.
 Engelmann verified that certain living American species had resisted Phylloxera for nearly 40 years.
 In addition, Vitis riparia, a wild vine of the Mississippi Valley, did not cross pollinate with less resistant species, the cause of previous grafting failures.
 Engelmann arranged to have millions of shoots and seeds collected and sent to France, where the species proved to be very successful in providing rootstock.